 Although we have few close peers considering our internal management structure, size, and scale relative to other mortgage REITs and investment focus on Agency mortgage-backed securities, the Compensation Committee, with the assistance of FW Cook, reviews compensation levels and practices at various financial services companies as part of its consideration of our compensation structure, programs, and practices.
-In 2022, the Compensation Committee reviewed the compensation practices at 18 companies, including seven internally managed publicly traded mortgage REITs and 10 publicly traded asset management companies and non-bank financial services companies.
-This is the same group considered by the Compensation Committee in 2021, with the exception of one asset management firm which was removed from the group after being acquired in 2021.
+In 2023, the Compensation Committee reviewed the compensation practices at 18 companies, including eight internally managed publicly traded mortgage REITs and 10 publicly traded asset management companies and non-bank financial services companies.
+The Compensation Committee added one company, a mortgage REIT that recently internalized its management.
 The Compensation Committee determined the highly specialized and unique skill sets required of executives in these industries are most comparable to those required of AGNC's NEOs, although very few would be an exact match for our Company.
-However, in considering this analysis, the Compensation Committee believes that, due to their vastly different business models, capital allocations, and assets, these companies collectively will have performance that is not well correlated to AGNC's performance, and accordingly they are not a suitable peer set for purposes of evaluating management's relative performance or the alignment of our compensation program to our performance.
+However, in considering this analysis, the Compensation Committee believes that, due to their vastly different business models, capital allocations, and assets, these companies collectively will have performance that is not well-correlated to AGNC's performance, and accordingly they are not a suitable peer set for purposes of evaluating management's relative performance or the alignment of our compensation program to our performance.

 Mortgage REITs: Asset Management and Financial Services Companies: Annaly Capital Management, Inc. Affiliated Managers Group, Inc. Arbor Realty Trust, Inc. AllianceBernstein Holding L.P.
 Chimera Investment Corporation Ameriprise Financial, Inc. Ladder Capital Corp.
-Apollo Global Management LLC MFA Financial, Inc. Ares Management LP Redwood Trust, Inc. DigitalBridge Group, Inc. Two Harbors Investment Corp.
-Invesco Ltd. KKR & Co.
+Apollo Global Management LLC MFA Financial, Inc. Ares Management LP Redwood Trust, Inc. DigitalBridge Group, Inc. Rithm Capital Corp.
+Invesco Ltd. Two Harbors Investment Corp.
+KKR & Co.
 L.P.
 The Blackstone Group L.P.
 The Carlyle Group L.P.